nuuuwan/news_lk3_data/README.md

 *2024-03-02 07:01:00* · [`adaderanasinhalalk`](http://sinhala.adaderana.lk/news/194030) · `si`

-*Sri Lanka's Minister of Agriculture has proposed a maximum retail price for eggs, aiming to prevent the "egg mafia" from exploiting consumers.
-The price will be submitted to the Consumer Protection Authority next week.*
+Sri Lanka's Minister of Agriculture has proposed a maximum retail price for eggs, aiming to prevent the "egg mafia" from exploiting consumers.
+The price will be submitted to the Consumer Protection Authority next week.

+🟩

 The Minister of Sri Lanka has increased to Rs.